Educational Programs For The Non-Hillbilly

 These days the cultural differences among people from different parts of the US are growing smaller and smaller.
 It is as though the world is getting smaller.
 30 years ago you might have to drive 25 miles of narrow, curving roads through the steep hills to get to a major store.
 Today the same person can just get on the “new” four lane highway and be there in less than 15 minutes as they drive in excess of 55 mph.

 Cable and satellite television, free or low cost nationwide telephone calls and the Internet have also made the world, for all practical intents, a smaller place.
-Children are growing up with television and the world wide web and even those who live in the “boonies” are exposed to
+Children are growing up with television and the world wide web and even those who live in the “boonies” are exposed to a much larger culture than were previous generations.

 Everyone But Me Is Crazy I Tell You!